-This is the warm-hearted story of a wholesome Terry Moore, whose late uncle Willie (Jackie Gleason) is reincarnated as a thoroughbred horse.
-At least, as far as Ms. Moore is concerned, he ...
+This is the warm-hearted story of a wholesome Terry Moore, whose late uncle Willie (James Gleason) is reincarnated as a thoroughbred horse.
+At least, as far as Ms. Moore is concerned, he is...
 See full summary »

-This is the warm-hearted story of a wholesome Terry Moore, whose late uncle Willie (Jackie Gleason) is reincarnated as a thoroughbred horse.
+This is the warm-hearted story of a wholesome Terry Moore, whose late uncle Willie (James Gleason) is reincarnated as a thoroughbred horse.
 At least, as far as Ms. Moore is concerned, he is.
 The horse's name is October.
 Moore is tried for insanity, then becomes the subject of a book by a top psychologist (Glenn Ford), who falls in love with his subject.
 Written by

 16 of 21 people found this review helpful.

 Was this review helpful to you?